skip to content

 Maintenance

-To obtain a court order for maintenance under the Family Law Act 1975 (Cth), the person applying for it will generally have to prove that he or she is unable to work and cannot support him or herself properly because of old age or sickness, the need to care for children or some other reason [see s 72(1) for married relationships and s 90SF(1)(b) for de facto relationships].
+To obtain a court order for maintenance under the Family Law Act 1975 (Cth), the person applying for it will generally have to prove that they are unable to work and cannot support themselves properly because of advanced age or disability, the need to care for children or some other reason [see s 72(1) for married relationships and s 90SF(1)(b) for de facto relationships].
 In addition, they will have to prove that their former partner is reasonably able to pay the maintenance [see ss 72(1) and 90SF(1)(a)].

-• the age and state of health of each of the parties to the relationship
+• the age and health of each of the parties to the relationship

 • their respective incomes, property and financial resources and their ability to obtain work

-• whether either of them is caring for a child under the age of eighteen years
+• whether either of them is caring for a child under the age of 18 years

 • their financial needs and obligations